eclipse-tractusx/bpdm/INSTALL.md

 ## Helm Charts

-Installation of BPDM applications with the Helm Charts has the most software requirements but is the qickest way to set up a running system.
+Installation of BPDM applications with the Helm Charts has the most software requirements but is the quickest way to set up a running system.

 ### Requirements

-* kubectl (1.30 supported)
+* kubectl (1.36 supported)
-* Docker Engine (tested on 26.1.2)
+* Docker Engine (tested on 29.5.3)
-* Minikube (tested on 1.33.0)
+* Minikube (tested on 1.38.1)
-* Helm (tested on 3.14.4)
+* Helm (tested on 4.2.0)

 ### Default Installation

-Navigate to the projects root folder.
+Navigate to the project's root folder.
 Then install a new release of BPDM on your default namespace via helm:

 ```console